 Camera Control and I/O

 The Cyton-CXP can acquire fixed or variable size images and features a programmable ROI (Region Of Interest) sub-windowing capability.
 The Cyton-CXP fully supports the CoaXPress 1.1 specification, which provides a high priority trigger packet from the frame grabber to the camera (note: both 1.1 and 1.0 cameras are supported, but the GPOI packet part of the 1.0 specification is not).
-All I/O signals can be routed to/from many internal and external destinations, the flexibility of the routing is unprecedented in the industry.
-In addition, there are separate hardware I/O signals which can be connected to/from external source.
-Finally each CXP camera has a fully set of these signals which can be run independently.
-The Cyton-CXP board, as with our past interface products, supports not only simple triggering modes but also complicated, application-specific triggering and control interactions with your hardware environment.
+All I/O signals can be routed to/from many internal and external destinations, providing a flexibility that is unprecedented in the industry.
+In addition, there are separate hardware I/O signals which can be connected to/from external sources.
+Finally, each CXP camera has a full set of these signals which can be run independently.
+The Cyton-CXP board, as with our past interface products, supports not only simple triggering modes, but also complicated, application-specific triggering, and control interactions with your hardware environment.

 Adding the Cyton-CXP to your application is simple with our SDK, which supports both 32-bit and 64-bit operating systems.
 Applications can be developed using C/C++/.NET and our sophisticated buffer management APIs.
 In addition, free drivers can be download from our web site for most 3rd party machine vision packages.
-The Cyton models are software compatible with each other, as well as with all the other current BitFlow frame grabbers.
-This makes migrating applications from Camera Link or analog to CXP simple and quick.
+The Cyton models are software compatible with each both other and with all the other current BitFlow frame grabbers.
+This makes migrating applications from Camera Link or analog to CXP and vice-versa simple and quick.

 SDK 5.90 or later required